 Graduate students at UCSB have access to exceptional resources.
 As students in the University of California, they have quick and easy access to the contents of every library across the UC system via an online requests system.
 In our excellent Art, Design & Architecture Museum, students not only explore regularly rotating exhibitions, but can also acquire hands-on training in museum work by curating exhibitions.
 Housed within the Museum is our world-class Architecture and Design Collection, one of the largest architectural archives in North America.
 Nearby, the Santa Barbara Museum of Art offers strong collections in classical antiquities, European prints, Asian art, and significant programming in modern Latin American art.
-And a couple of hours by car or train are the cultural riches of the Los Angeles area, including the J. Paul Getty Museum and Research Institute, the Los Angeles County Museum of Art, the Los Angeles Museum of Contemporary Art, the Fowler Museum at UCLA, the Broad Museum , and the Huntington Library, Art Collections, and Botanical Gardens.
+And a couple of hours by car or train are the cultural riches of the Los Angeles area, including the J. Paul Getty Museum and Research Institute, the Los Angeles County Museum of Art, the Los Angeles Museum of Contemporary Art, the Fowler Museum at UCLA, The Broad, and The Huntington Library, Art Museum, and Botanical Gardens.